nalej/docs/onpremise/prerequisites.md

 | `go`      | `go version`               | `brew install go`                                            | `export GOPATH=$HOME/go`<br/>`export PATH=$PATH:$GOPATH/bin` |
 | `dep`     | `dep version`              | `brew install dep`                                           |                                                              |

-You should provide the `kubeconfig.yml` file for management and application clusters.
+The `kubeconfig.yml` file will be needed for management and application clusters, so please locate it and be ready to provide it when the moment comes.

+Also, in order to run the script for updating Persistent Volume (that is, Kubernetes' persistent storage), the **Python YAML library** will also be required.

 To download all the assets and Nalej CLIs, you need to execute the following command: